thiago-figueredo/backend-challenge-biztrip/README.md

 ## Other Options

-#### If you don't want start application manually, you can run start.sh and set the root password of your system
+#### If you don't want start application manually, you can update .env file and run start.sh.

 ```bash
 ./start.sh "your root password"